India: Industry leader Ratan Tata dies aged 86 – DW – 10/09/2024

 Turning Tata into a global conglomerate

-After graduating in architecture from Cornell University in the United States, he returned to India.
-In 1962, he joined the group his great-grandfather had founded nearly a century earlier.
+After graduating in architecture from Cornell University in the United States, Tata returned to India in 1962 and joined the family business, working at the Tata steel and motor concerns.

-He has worked in several Tata companies, including Telco, now Tata Motors Ltd, and Tata Steel Ltd.

-Tata took the helm of Tata Group in 1991, and during his over 20 years of leadership, he was credited with expanding and diversifying the company into one of the world's largest conglomerates, and a major global enterprise.
+Tata took the helm of Tata Group from his uncle in 1991.
+During his over 20 years of leadership, he was credited with expanding and diversifying the company into one of the world's largest conglomerates, and a major global enterprise.

+A big part of this was looking to global markets by making big acquisitions just as India began to open its economy to the world.

+In 2000, the group purchased British tea firm Tetley.
+In 2007, he organized what at the time was India's biggest takeover of a foreign firm, adding Anglo-Dutch steelmaker Corus to Tata's portfolio for $13 billion (€12 billion).

 dh/wmr (Reuters, AFP, AP)